 Bonus!
 View another Westwood Cabin on Airbnb

-Another of our valued customers started her very own Airbnb investment with our Creekside Manor.
+Another of our valued customers started her very own Airbnb investment.

 She was born with real estate in her blood so it's no surprise to anyone that she one day pursued owning an additional living space and renting it out to guests.

 Check out her lovely Airbnb cabin and enjoy gaining more real-life inspiration for how your rental cabin could look and function.
 Or if you are a local to the area, consider booking a night to get the full experience of what staying overnight in a luxury small cabin feels like.
 Disclaimer: it feels really good!